Locked Out at the Track – What Every Driver Should Know About Car Key Replacement

 Here’s what happens when you go to a dealership.
 Your car gets towed.
 You wait for an open slot.
 Sometimes you wait days for a part to ship.
 Then you pay top dollar for all of it.
 It’s slow, it’s costly, and in most cases it’s avoidable.

 A mobile locksmith does the same work — right where you are.
 No tow truck.
 No waiting room.
-If you’re stuck in the Philadelphia area, a South Philadelphia Locksmith will drive out to you, whether that’s a speedway lot or a side street, and fix it on the spot.
+If you’re stuck in the Philadelphia area, a South Philadelphia Locksmith will drive out to you, whether that’s a Speedway lot or a side street, and fix it on the spot.

 Most key jobs take under an hour.
-A dealership visit can eat two or three days.
+A dealership visit can eat up two or three days.
 The cost is usually half as much, too.

 What a Key Replacement Actually Involves